Rushikesh8/askQ/README.md

 ## Installation

-To run the Capital Quiz(Backend) locally, follow these steps:
+To run the askQ locally, follow these steps:

 1. Clone the repository: